joshuajbouw/bevy_tilemap/README.md

 # Building

-Bevy Tilemap requires Rust 1.43 or later to build.
+Bevy Tilemap requires Rust 1.43 or later to build as it is the minimum supported Rust version or MSRV.

 Once you have a development environment, Bevy Tilemap can be fetched using git: